 Job Profile: Graduates of business analytics programs may work as Data Scientists, Business Analysts, Marketing Data Analysts, Business Intelligence Analysts and many other related jobs in various industries such as retail, investment banking, entertainment, and marketing.

-Graduates of an MBA program can work on a wide range of business and managerial careers in for-profit and not-for-profit organizations in industries like Investment Banking, Small Businesses, government sector and more, mostly depending on their area of specialization.
+Graduates of an MBA program can work on a wide range of business and managerial careers in for-profit and not-for-profit organizations in industries like Investment Banking, Small Businesses, the government sector and more, mostly depending on their area of specialization.

 What is the program structure in Master in Business Analytics?

 The Master in Business Analytics curriculum is a good combination of business knowledge and analytical training.
 The demanding and fast-paced program contains fundamental business courses, advanced courses in analytics methods, technical skills courses, and problem-solving.
-It is a 12 or 24 months program depend on the different university.
+It is a 12 or 24 months program depend on the different universities.

-Master in Business Analytics Curriculum:
+Master in Business Analytics Curriculum :